Nu Skin isn’t new to the MLM industry, so they know the ropes.

 All of their skincare products are under the Nu Skin Brand, these include:

 - Facial Spas

 They also have a brand called AgeLOC Youth.
-This has a wide variety of pills and creams designed to reverse the signs of aging, and help you continue to live life in a youthful stage (similar to PhytoScience, Xango, and Trevo).
+This has a wide variety of pills and creams designed to reverse the signs of aging and help you continue to live life in a youthful stage (similar to PhytoScience and Trevo).

-Nu Skin Enterprises offers its distributors the chance to make money selling the before mentioned products from the comforts of home at your own schedule.
+Nu Skin Enterprises offers its distributors the chance to make money selling their products from the comforts of home at their own schedule.